antoniowav/new-portfolio/README.md

 copyright antonio piattelli 2022

-04/05/22: the project is not yet responsive as I am still working on it :)
+04/05/22: the project is not 100% responsive yet as I am still working on it :)

 Animations used: GSAP (JS)